Day 22 – National Preparedness Month Challenge- Medical Supplies and Home Health Preparedness

 - Peppermint or ginger tea – for stomach issues

-Today’s Challenge: Stock your medicine cabinet
+Today’s Challenge: Stock your medical supplies cabinet

 Good: Print off the charts and information for a handy reference folder.
 Make a list of your family’s medical tendencies and conditions so you can stock accordingly.

-Better: inventory your cabinet of supplies and figure out what you need to improve your mini hospital.
+Better: inventory your cabinet of supplies and figure out what you need to improve your mini-hospital.
 Ask your doctor or advice nurse what you can keep on hand for those issues your family is more prone to.
 Add these to your list of supplies and your cabinet.

 Best: Get everything together and in order for a fully stocked medicine cabinet ready for any emergency.